The Getaway Mavens have been hard at work, collecting and organizing the best romantic destinations in Northeast USA (Virginia to Maine).

 The following surprisingly romantic weekend getaways near NYC, Boston, Philadelphia, and Washington DC are perfect: to pop the question, for a nearby honeymoon, to celebrate a special life event, or just to determine if you and “the one” are actually compatible.

-If you’re looking for more romantic getaway ideas, however, check out links to individual states and New England that we’ve provided beneath each State heading below.
+If you’re looking for more romantic getaway ideas, however, check out links to individual states, as well as our roundup of New England romantic getaways, that we’ve provided beneath each State heading below.
 And don’t miss our list of 150 romantic getaways in the USA; there are three in every state.

 Choose one (or all) and snuggle up.

 Hartford’s got men and women of letters galore – most notably, Mark Twain, Noah Webster, and Harriet Beecher Stowe.
 Stay within the hulking commercial buildings downtown, at the newly opened boutique hotel, The Goodwin.